carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-cov.rst

 *BIN*,... using the profile data *PROFILE* in either JSON or lcov trace file format.

-When exporting JSON, the regions, functions, expansions, and summaries of the coverage data will be exported.
-When exporting an lcov trace file, the line-based coverage and summaries will be exported.
+When exporting JSON, the regions, functions, branches, expansions, and summaries of the coverage data will be exported.
+When exporting an lcov trace file, the line-based coverage, branch coverage, and summaries will be exported.

 The exported data can optionally be filtered to only export the coverage for the files listed in *SOURCES*.